 Most plumbers recommend taking preventive measures as early as late August or the start of September.
 Your plumbing expert at Mr. Rooter Plumbing suggests the following maintenance duties for avoiding frozen pipes:

 - Disconnect your sprinkler from the hose bib, drain the unit, and apply an insulating faucet cover.
 Locate the shut-off valve and turn it off.

 - Hire a qualified plumber to flush your hot water tank and perform any necessary maintenance.
 It’s important to ensure your heater is working properly throughout the winter.
 If it’s performing poorly and not heating up water, it’ll also be susceptible to freezing.
 We’re happy to insulate the tank for you.

-- Check areas in your home that you don’t visit regularly and that are not thoroughly heated in the winter.
-Ensure the air duct covers are open so that space will benefit from some furnace heat.
+- Check areas in your home that you don’t visit regularly and that is not thoroughly heated in the winter.
+Ensure the air duct covers are open so that the space will benefit from some furnace heat.

 - Lastly, provide your plumbing with insulation fittings in the form of wraps or foams.

 Should I Turn Up My Hot Water Heater In The Winter?

 Normally, there is no need to.
 As long as it’s preset at 49 °C, it’s OK.
 Frequently running hot water through your pipes will also reduce the risk of freezing, but you don’t have to turn up the heater if your supply is sufficiently warm.